BUS COMPANIES BEGINNING WITH THE LETTER “J”

-KALAMAZOO-BATTLE CREEK MARSHALL BUS LINE All the information remaining on this company seems to be schedules from 1924.
-Those mention daily service from the Laverne Hotel in Battle Creek, Michigan beginning at 7 a.m.
+KALAMAZOO-BATTLE CREEK MARSHALL BUS LINE All the information remaining on this company seems to be some bus schedules from 1924.
+Those mention daily service from the Laverne Hotel in Battle Creek, Michigan, beginning at 7 a.m.

 KALAMAZOO MOTOR COACH COMPANY See below entry.